tunaphish/blog/content/notes/priorities-for-different-level-of-developer.md

-# priorities for level of developers
+---
+title: Priorities for Different Level of Software Developer
+---
 SDE III Should have project level visibility
 - roles
 - guiding devs